nw2190/CppGPs/README.md

 __Note:__ The `-s` flag can also be removed from the `gprof2dot` call to show parameter types.
 The `-n` flag is used to specify the percentage threshold for ommitting nodes.

+### Example Profilier Graph
+An example graph generated using the procedures outlined above is provided below:

 <p align="center">
   <img width="90%" alt="Example profilier graph" src="utils/profilier_output.png" style="margin: auto;">
 </p>

+As can be seen from the figure, the majority of the computational demand of the CppGPs implementation results from the  `Eigen::LLT::solveInPlace` method.
+This corresponds to the term `cholesky.solve(Matrix::Identity(n,n))` in the `evalNLML()` function definition, which is used to compute the gradients of the NLML with respect to the hyperparameters.
+A preliminary parallelized implementation has been included in the comments, however this naive attempt at concurency currently results in even slower evaluation times (but achieves close to 100% CPU usage at least...).

 ## References